Azure/terraform-azurerm-avm-res-authorization-roleassignment/README.md

 ### <a name="input_entra_id_role_definitions"></a> [entra\_id\_role\_definitions](#input\_entra\_id\_role\_definitions)

 Description: (Optional) A map of Entra ID role definitions to reference in role assignments.
 The key is something unique to you.
-The value is a built in or customer role definition name.
+The value is a built in or custom role definition name.

 Type: `map(string)`